akimdesign/misc-work/Photoshop/psNotes.md

 # Photoshop Notes

+# NEVER save over an original photograph file.
+Always use Save As

+## TURN OFF Maximize Compatibility when saving or files will be double in size/too large

 ## General

 - don't keep too many tabs/files open, uses a lot of memory and slows down computer